Debbie Tomsho, Director

 Lauren Stauble, Asst.
 Director

 Lauren Stauble’s studio art degree and experience with children initially brought her to the field of Early Childhood Education in 2004.
 She started her career with an immersion in Social Constructivism and among reflections of the schools of Reggio Emilia, working with infants at the Smith College Center for Early Childhood Education.
 She immediately fell in love with this approach to working with children.
-Simultaneously the concept of collaboration was emerging, culturally, in Massachusetts and was very intriguing, particularly because it was a core value of the Reggio teachers among themselves, parents, and their city.
-After two years in this context, Lauren went on to study Curriculum and Instruction (spec: ECE) at Portland State University in Oregon, and worked with preschoolers at the Helen Gordon Child Development Center.
-Collaboration among parents, teachers, and children was at the heart of Lauren’s Action Research project.
+After two years in this context, Lauren went on to study Curriculum and Instruction (spec: ECE) at Portland State University in Oregon.
 During her studies she had the privilege of visiting the Schools of Reggio Emilia on a study tour.
-After earning her Master’s degree, she returned to Massachusetts and continued teaching preschoolers at Smith CECE, where collaboration remained a meaningful aspect of her teaching style.
-Lauren ran a home childcare program before returning to the lab school world, temporarily at the Umass Center for Early Education and Care, and then teaching preschool in Waltham at Lemberg Children’s Center, lab school for Brandeis University.
-Lauren is currently Assistant Director at Peabody Terrace Children’s Center (Reggio inspired and Anti-bias), which is one of the six campus childcare programs at Harvard University in Cambridge, MA.
+Lauren ran a home childcare program before returning to center-based care.

 In a culmination of 13 years of anti-bias work, cultivating inclusive classrooms, and in-depth study and personal practice of yoga/meditation, Lauren developed a method for emotion processing in social constructivist, early childhood context called, Collaborative Emotion Processing (CEP), with Alyssa Blask Campbell.
 Lauren is passionate about deepening her understanding and expertise of collaboration as an essential Early Childhood Education tool.